Two Old Women: Plot summary

-Next winter, the tribe returns to the area.
+Next winter, the tribe returns to the area where the two women were left.
 The leader concludes that the two women must have survived because there is no sign of them.
 He believes that if they can find the women, the tribe might be able to muster a new sense of survival, for his people are starving after having had little hunting luck all through winter.
 The leader sends off Daagoo, a tracker, and a few young warriors to locate the women.
 The weak group staggers away.
 But Daagoo picks up the scent of smoke, and before long they track down the women's camp.
 The two women at first do not trust the small group but Daagoo gives both of them his word: the men want peace with the two women.
 Sa' and Ch'idzigyaak hesitate for a long time.
 In the end they sense that Daagoo is honest.
 They submit to his request for they had been in fact very lonely, missing their home tribe a lot.
 However, they do not admit this right away.
-In spite of their deep mistrust (from having been left alone to die before) their hearts grow soft again.
+In spite of their deep mistrust, their hearts grow soft again.
 So in the end the two old women deliver rations of food to their own people.
-Ch'idzigyaak's grandson makes an effort and visits them in the camp, but the daughter is still ashamed and does not visit for a while.
+Ch'idzigyaak's grandson makes an effort to visit them in the camp, but the daughter is still ashamed and does not visit for a while.
 In the end, however, the daughter finally visits the mother.

-From then on the Gwich'in never ever leave their elderly behind.
-They will never think of doing that again.
+From then on the Gwich'in never leave their elderly behind.